Plug-in electric vehicles in the United States: Car dealers' reluctance to sell

-With the exception of Tesla Motors, almost all new cars in the United States are sold through dealerships, so they play a crucial role in the sales of electric vehicles, and negative attitudes can hinder early adoption of plug-in electric vehicles.
+With the exception of Tesla and other EV-only manufacturers, almost all new cars in the United States are sold through dealerships, so they play a crucial role in the sales of electric vehicles, and negative attitudes can hinder early adoption of plug-in electric vehicles.
 Dealers decide which cars they want to stock, and a salesperson can have a big impact on how someone feels about a prospective purchase.
 Sales people have ample knowledge of internal combustion cars while they do not have time to learn about a technology that represents a fraction of overall sales.
 As with any new technology, and in the particular case of advanced technology vehicles, retailers are central to ensuring that buyers, especially those switching to a new technology, have the information and support they need to gain the full benefits of adopting this new technology.
 A 2016 study indicated that 60% of Americans were not aware of electric cars.

 There are several reasons for the reluctance of some dealers to sell plug-in electric vehicles.
 PEVs do not offer car dealers the same profits as gasoline-powered cars.
 Plug-in electric vehicles take more time to sell because of the explaining required, which hurts overall sales and sales people commissions.
 Electric vehicles also may require less maintenance, resulting in loss of service revenue, and thus undermining the biggest source of dealer profits, their service departments.
 According to the National Automobile Dealers Association (NADS), dealers on average make three times as much profit from service as they do from new car sales.
 However, a NADS spokesman said there was not sufficient data to prove that electric cars would require less maintenance.
-According to the New York Times, BMW and Nissan are among the companies whose dealers tend to be more enthusiastic and informed, but only about 10% of dealers are knowledgeable on the new technology.
+According to The New York Times, BMW and Nissan are among the companies whose dealers tend to be more enthusiastic and informed, but only about 10% of dealers are knowledgeable on the new technology.

 A study conducted at the Institute of Transportation Studies (ITS), at the University of California, Davis (UC Davis) published in 2014 found that many car dealers are less than enthusiastic about plug-in vehicles.
 ITS conducted 43 interviews with six automakers and 20 new car dealers selling plug-in vehicles in California's major metro markets.
 The study also analyzed national and state-level J.D.
 Power 2013 Sales Satisfaction Index (SSI) study data on customer satisfaction with new car dealerships and Tesla retail stores.
 The researchers found that buyers of plug-in electric vehicles were significantly less satisfied and rated the dealer purchase experience much lower than buyers of non-premium conventional cars, while Tesla Motors earned industry-high scores.
 According to the findings, plug-in buyers expect more from dealers than conventional buyers, including product knowledge and support that extends beyond traditional offerings.